1. What is a Trust Will?

-Trust Wills are a type of will that can be created to protect assets for your loved ones to access.
-As with all wills, it is important to consider the importance of what you want to be preserved.
+Trust Wills are trusts within a will that are created to protect assets for your loved ones once you have passed away.
+As with all Wills, it is important to consider what you want to be preserved.

-- You plan to leave part of your estate to someone who is disabled or vulnerable
+- Plan to leave part of your estate to somebody that is disabled, vulnerable or underage.

-When preparing a will, you must choose people that you wish to leave your estate to, called beneficiaries.
-If you decide that you would like to limit your beneficiaries access to their inheritance, a Trust Will allows you to choose people to take care of your estate called Trustees.
+When preparing a will, you must choose people that you wish to leave your estate to – these are called beneficiaries.
+If you decide that you would like to limit your beneficiaries access to their inheritance, a Trust Will would allow you to choose people to take care of your estate on behalf of the beneficiaries – these are called Trustees.

 Trustees will control any assets that you wish to include in the Trust Will and must always act in the best interests of your beneficiaries.

-Any Trustees that you choose must be people that you trust to responsibly manage your assets, be well organised and informed about their duties.
+Trustees must be people that you trust to responsibly manage your assets, as well as be organised and informed of their duties.

-As part of our legal services, Zen offers advice and drafting expertise in the following types of Trust:
+As part of our legal services, Zenco offers advice and drafting expertise in the following types of Trust:

 - Property Protection Trusts